 On 8 February 1757 he was commissioned lieutenant of the Newcastle 50, and he took command of this ship when her captain, Colin Michie, was killed shortly after the commencement of the action between Vice-Admiral George Pocock and the Comte d Ache off Pondicherry on 10 September 1759.
 All of Truscott s fellow officers became casualties in this action, with thirty-five men being killed and seventy-seven wounded.

 He was present aboard the Namur 90, Captain John Harrison, flagship of Admiral Sir George Pocock in the expedition to Havana in 1762, and after being promoted commander on 17 August he joined the cutter Lurcher 6 on the Jamaican station, a vessel he retained into the following year on that station, following which he had the Cygnet 18.

 Other than being captain of the Exeter Impressment service in 1770-1 Truscott endured fourteen years of unemployment before he commissioned the American-built Grasshopper 14 at the beginning of 1777.
-In the early summer he sailed from England in company with the Lowestoft 32, Captain William Locker, in escort of the West Indies convoy, but after cruising in the Leeward Islands during the summer she went aground in the Antiguan Roads on 3 December without suffering any significant damage.
+In the early summer he sailed from England in company with the Lowestoft 32, Captain William Locker, in escort of the West Indies convoy, but after cruising in the Leeward Islands she went aground in the Antiguan Roads on 3 December without suffering any significant damage.
 He then briefly commanded the Cygnet 14 in the Leeward Islands during 1778.

 Having returned home, Truscott was posted captain on 14 December 1778, and he joined the Elizabeth 74 on a temporary basis for Captain Hon Frederick Lewis Maitland, who was otherwise engaged in the court-martials relating to the Battle of Ushant.
 He took the Elizabeth out to the Leeward Islands and fought at the Battle of Grenada on 6 July 1779, being succeeded on the last day of that month by the returning Maitland with whom he briefly exchanged into the Vengeance 74, and in which he assisted in the capture of three French frigates in December.